NicoMincuzzi/economist_scraping/README.md

 $ docker-compose up -d
 ```

-## Build and Run with your Local Machine
+## Build and Run on your Local Machine

 In alternative, you can build and run the application on your local machine.